 A large portion of my frugal lifestyle is dedicated to what I eat.
 Since I’m trying to save aggressively and cut back on expenses, the grocery bill can definitely become an obstacle.

-Luckily I’ve learned how to successfully cut my grocery budget down to just $300 for my family of three and stick to it each month.
-I’m aware that this is somewhat low, but I’ve seen lower and I’ve seen higher with some people spending $700+ each month on groceries alone, but it works for my family and we are eating pretty well.
+Luckily I’ve learned how to successfully maintain a $300 monthly grocery budget for my family of three and stick to it each month.
+I’m aware that this is somewhat low, but I’ve seen lower and I’ve seen higher with some people spending $700+ each month on groceries alone.
+A $300 monthly grocery budget currently works very well for my family of 3.
 By no means are we skimping on portions, cutting out meals or on the edge of starvation.

 I personally love food and no matter how much debt I’m in I could never compromise my love for good quality food.
-I didn’t try to break down exactly how much money goes toward specific categories of our grocery budget like breakfast foods, snacks, and produce for example, but I can share how we stay within our grocery budget and tips to cut your own grocery bill.
+I didn’t try to break down exactly how much money goes toward specific categories of our grocery budget like breakfast foods, snacks, and produce for example, but in this post I’m my best hacks that I employ each month to ensure we stay within our grocery budget so that you can apply what works for you and cut your own grocery spending.
 Enjoy!

 Check Out Newspaper Ads

-Those weekly ads from local grocery stores are sent to your house for a reason; So you can actually utilize them!
+The first thing I do when I’m preparing for a shopping trip is to check the circulars and local ads that come in the mail each year.
+Yes, those pesky weekly ads from local grocery stores are sent to your house for a reason – so you can actually utilize them!
 It only takes a few minutes to browse through the weekly ads to see fruits, meats and other items that are on sale that might interest you.

 Plan Meals, Make a Grocery List